jvrglr/Scripts_and_notes/Git-Github_notes.md

 ### Git notes

 ## Basic concepts
-* **repository**: A *folder*, usually hidden and called ".git" that git uses to track for changes in the project.
+* **repository**: The whole project (=folder where the project is)
 * **branches**: Different "states of the memory" is like different history lines of the project.

 ## Basic commands
 * **git init**:  Creates the repository in the folder where git init was executed.
+Basically it creates a hidden repository (.git) where all data of changes is stored.
 This should be the first command.
-Git stage means the same thing (it seems that stage was added after "add" as it is more intuitively representing what the command does).
 * **git add filename**: Adds changes in filename to be stored.
+Git stage means the same thing (it seems that stage was added after "add" as it is more intuitively representing what the command does).
 > git add . : add all changes.

 > git add *.extension : add all changes in the files with extension named "extension".